California drivers pay anywhere between $234 and $2,126 or more for a speeding ticket. Yikes!

 How Much Does Insurance Increase After a Speeding Ticket in California?

 A study by Nerdwallet found that the average 35-year-old driver will see a 37% increase in their annual car insurance premiums after a single speeding ticket.
-That study found that the true cost of a speeding ticket averages 35 times more than the cost of the ticket itself.
+That study found that the true cost of a speeding ticket averages 35 times more than the cost of the ticket itself!

-Have you been caught speeding in another state?
-Then you should know that 47 states and Washington D.C. belong to the Driver License Compact, meaning they exchange information about traffic violations.
+Forty-seven states and Washington D.C. belong to the Driver License Compact, meaning they exchange information about traffic violations.

 Getting a speeding ticket in any of these states will add one or two points to your California driving record.
 However, the fine will be collected by the state where you received the ticket, so you may have to pay a different amount than what you’d pay in California for the same offense.